46elks/46elks-getting-started/code-examples/Voice-IVR-interactive-voice-menues/README.md

-# Call for contributions
+# Contributions welcome!

-Are you missing an example?!
+An example missing?!
 Perhaps you'll build it before we do?!
 How about sharing it?
-Help others who'll be in your current state in the future! :)
+See an error or something that can be improved?
+Share and help others!

-Se an error or something that can be improved?
 Pull requests are very welcome.
 Feel free to e-mail us at hello@46elks.com to make a suggestion, send us a request, or just get in touch because you feel like it!

 ## IVR
 IVR stands for interactive voice response.
 You can play a message to the caller, and then do different actions depending on what the users does next.
 React to user pressing one, let the user press a pincode to access information, Let them know about your opening hours.